berufsbildung-basel/learn-python/basics/hello_python.md

 language executor but can help us understand the code better.

-There isn't much to program for this exercice, but it will help you get used to the automated testing of exercise results.
+There isn't much to program for this exercise, but it will help you get used to the automated testing of exercise results.